Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Term Type Official Name Description & Context

-(1) Deterministic WHO/ESI rule-based clinical floor; (2) MIMIC-IV gradient-boosted triage model (~60,000 encounters); (3) disease-specific classifiers for TB, malaria, and neonatal SIRS.
+AI Architecture Multi-Layer AI Decision Support Layered AI clinical decision support incorporating rule-based clinical logic, machine-learning triage models, and disease-specific classifiers for TB, malaria, and neonatal SIRS.
 Human-in-the-loop mandatory — all outputs require clinician confirmation.